Category Archives: Creativity

 If you haven’t clicked through to the other link yet, here is what I mean when I say Vanessa Mae…

 And then we have the bubbly Lindsey Stirling who combines violin play with a very unique type of dancing.
-I am just blown away how you can hop around so wildly and then play the violin without missing a beat…
+I am just blown away by how you can hop around so wildly and then play the violin without missing a beat…

 Experiments in QR